-AQA Physical Education AS - 7581 AQA Physical Education A Level -7582
+AQA Physical Education A Level-7582

-6 in PE with a minimum 6 in the theory paper and a 4 in Core Science
+6 in GCSE PE and a 4 in GCSE Science.

 Sport & fitness is a huge industry ... and you can be part of it.
 If you're keen on sport, you can make a healthy living from your passion.
-Whether that's working for a football club, as a personal trainer at the local gym, or training to be a physiotherapist, there are lots of opportunities.
-From professional sport through to amateur teamsand individuals who just want to get in shape, sport and fitness is a fast-growing business.
+Whether that's working for a football club, as a Personal Trainer at the local gym, or training to be a Physiotherapist, there are lots of opportunities.

+From professional sport through to amateur teams and individuals who just want to get in shape, sport and fitness is a fast-growing business.
 Best of all, you could be in a career doing something that you love.
 PE goes well with other subjects.
 If you want a career in physical education, you might also consider Biology and Psychology.
 But no matter what your career ambition, if you are passionate about sport, this course is great to take alongside other subjects.

-Applied anatomy and physiology; Skill acquisition; Sport and society; Exercise physiology; Biomechanical movement; Sport psychology; Sport and society and The role of technology in physical activity and sport.
+Students will study the following topics during the course: Applied anatomy and physiology; Skill acquisition; Sport and society; Exercise physiology; Biomechanical movement; Sport psychology; Sport and society and the role of technology in physical activity and sport.

 Practical: performance in physical activity and sport.
 Students assessed as a performer or coach in the full-sided version of one activity and written/verbal analysis of performance.
 The style of teaching for this course is a teacher-centred approach through direct teacher instruction and student-centred approach, through enquiry-based and cooperative learning.